sailpoint-oss/developer.sailpoint.com/products/idn/docs/saas-configuration.md

 :::tip
-The available supported objects are also available via REST API too!
+The available supported objects are also available via REST API!
 See List Configuration Objects in the **API Reference** section of this document.
 :::

-**Rule Import and Export -** Rules are allowed to be exported from one tenant and imported into another.
-Cloud Rules have already been reviewed and installed in other tenants, and Connector Rules do not require a rule review.
-During the import and export process rules cannot be changed in the migration process, as these are validated by the usage of `jwsHeader` and `jwsSignature` in the object.
+**Rule Import and Export -** Rules can be exported from one tenant and imported into another.
+Cloud rules have already been reviewed and installed in other tenants, and connector rules do not require a rule review.
+During the import and export process, rules cannot be changed in the migration process because these are validated by the usage of `jwsHeader` and `jwsSignature` in the object.

 ## Exporting Configurations

 ### Prerequisites

-- Need to have credentials as a tenant administrator (`ORG_ADMIN`)
+- You must have tenant administrator credentials (`ORG_ADMIN`).
-- Understanding of what objects you’d like to export
+- You must have an understanding of which objects you want to export.

 ### Process

 ![img](./img/sp-config-export.png)

 1. **Start Export** - Start the export process by configuring a JSON payload for the export options.
-This should then be sent to `POST /beta/sp-config/export`.
+This payload will be sent to `POST /beta/sp-config/export`.
-2. **Response with Export Status** - An export status will given in response.
-This contains a `jobId` and a `status` which should be used to subsequently monitor the process.
-Initially this might have a status of `NOT_STARTED`.
+2. **Response with Export Status** - An export status will be given in response.
+This contains a `jobId` and a `status` to be used to subsequently monitor the process.
+Initially, this may have a status of `NOT_STARTED`.
 3. **Get Export Status** - Using the `jobId` from the previous status, call `GET /beta/sp-config/export/{id}` where the `{id}` is the `jobId`.
-4. **Response with Export Status** - An export status will given in response.
-This contains a `jobId` and a `status` which should be used to subsequently monitor the process.
+4. **Response with Export Status** - An export status will be given in response.
+This contains a `jobId` and a `status` to be used to subsequently monitor the process.
 After a period of time, the process `status` should move to either `COMPLETE` or `FAILED`.
 Depending on the amount of objects being exported, this could take awhile.
-It might be ncessary to iterate over steps 3 and 4 until the status reflects a completion.
+It may be ncessary to iterate over steps 3 and 4 until the status reflects a completion.
 If it takes too long, the export process may expire.
 5. **Get Export Results** - Once the status is `COMPLETE`, download the export results by calling `GET /beta/sp-config/export/{id}/download` where the `{id}` is the `jobId`.
-6. **Response with Export Results** - In response, the export process should produce a set of JSON objects which you can download as an export result set.
-These should reflect the objects that were selected in the export options earlier.
+6. **Response with Export Results** - In response, the export process will produce a set of JSON objects you can download as an export result set.
+These will reflect the objects that were selected in the export options earlier.

 ## Importing Configurations